Barksdale Organization

 The gang's criminal activities include heroin and cocaine dealing, homicides (including killing witnesses in criminal cases against the gang), and money laundering.
 Avon Barksdale's power in west Baltimore was established some time before the events of season 1.
 The Barksdale Organization started a turf war for the city's largest public housing project.
 When they won the war and got the prized Franklin Terrace Towers, they had the best drug territory in the city and dominated the illicit heroin trade in west Baltimore.
 The show starts sometime after these events.

 The Baltimore Police Department as a whole is portrayed as underfunded and apathetic.
 While the Major Crime Unit is able to arrest a number of people in the Barksdale Organization, including Avon, they lack the resources to build a strong enough case to permanently cripple the organization.
 All those arrested plead out and get light sentences (with the exception of Wee-Bey and D'Angelo).
-Avon's best friend and second in command Stringer Bell runs the organization until Avon is released from prison in season 3.
+Avon's best friend and second-in-command Stringer Bell runs the organization until Avon is released from prison in season 3.

-Ultimately, a second prolonged investigation by the Major Crimes Unit, a bloody turf war with the emerging Stanfield Organization, and internal dissent led to the Barksdale Organization's collapse in the fall of 2004.
-With most of the Barksdale Organization in prison or dead, the Stanfield Organization becomes the dominant heroin dealership in west Baltimore.
+Ultimately, a second prolonged investigation by the Major Crimes Unit, the organization's bloody wars against both stickup man Omar Little, as well as the emerging Stanfield Organization, and internal dissent within the group's upper leadership led to the Barksdale Organization's collapse in the fall of 2004.
+With most of the Barksdale Organization in prison or dead, the Stanfield Organization becomes the dominant drug trafficking group in West Baltimore.